 February 2012: "Inspiring Impressionism: The Art of Corot."
-A studious examination of the career of Jean-Baptiste Camille Corot, the French painter who influenced the Impressionists.
-Brian Ferriso and Impressionist scholar Richard Brettell will assemble this show.
-October 2012: "The Body
+October 2012: "The Body A studious examination of the Beautiful."
+A marquee exhibit career of Jean-Baptiste Camille Corot, the French painter who from The British Museum influenced the Impressionists. that looks at the human body Brian Ferriso and Impressionist through the art and culture of scholar Richard Brettell will assemble this show.